A Monster Ness!

 The HO confirmed in the alternative that had the distinctiveness of Mr Henderson’s mark not been successful, the invalidation based on Ness’s earlier right would have succeeded.

-For further information or advice on how to protect your drinks brand and avoid opposition, please contact us.
+For further information or advice on how to protect your drinks brand, opposing a trademark or avoiding an opposition, please contact us.

 Edinburgh-based Tidman Legal are a firm of specialist trade mark lawyers.